 The further north you travel, the longer the midnight sun is visible.
 During the summer months you can experience up to 24 hours of sunlight above the Arctic Circle, giving you more time to enjoy the sights and make new discoveries.

 Northern Norway covers a third of Norway, and offers a myriad of landscapes and coastal vistas.
-When planning your midnight sun advanture, think of Northern Norway as divided into five main areas as you travel north.
+When planning your midnight sun adventure, think of Northern Norway as divided into five main areas as you travel north:

 View all listings for Nord-Norge

 Copy and paste this code into your blog/website

 76 days of midnight sun between May and July greets travelers to Northern Norway.
 The further north you go, the more nights of midnight sun you get.

 Please try again later.
 If the problem persists, please contact email@example.com